Evaluating & Using Data

 Special Features

-VibrationVIEW has many unique features and capabilities.
-Several have been covered in this manual, but much of the software’s capability is still to be discovered.
+VibrationVIEW has many features and capabilities.
+This syllabus has covered several of them, but much of the software’s capability is still to be discovered.

 Many of the software’s features are best explained in a visual format.
 The Vibration Research sales and support team routinely creates new Webinars and Training Videos, all of which are available in the knowledgebase.